wazo-platform/wazo-doc/source/contact_center/statistics/statistics.rst

 --------

 * Answered: Calls answered by an agent
-* Abandonned: The called hanged up while waiting for an answer
+* Abandonned: The caller hanged up while waiting for an answer
 * Close: Calls received when the queue was closed
 * Full: Calls received when the maximum number of waiting calls on a queue is already reached
 * ROH: Calls that were hanged up after a configured delay